 The regulatory capital requirement for Operational Risk is derived from the 99.9 % percentile.
-The economic capital is also set at 99.9 % percentile.
+The economic capital is also set at the 99.9 % percentile.
 Both regulatory and economic capital requirements are calculated for a time horizon of one year.

 The Regulatory and Economic Capital demand calculations are performed on a quarterly basis.
-NFRM aims to ensure that for the approach for capital demand quantification appropriate development, validation and change governance processes are in place, whereby the validation is performed by an independent validation function and in line with the Group's model risk management process.
+NFRM establishes and maintains the approach for capital demand quantification, and ensures that appropriate development, validation and change governance processes are in place, whereby the validation is performed by an independent validation function and in line with the Group's model risk management process.
 Locally, the Bank has adopted the Basic Indicator Approach for Operational Risk in calculating the capital requirements.